-There is additional interest in σ Ori because it is surrounded by a cluster of several hundred young stars, originally discovered in ROSAT X-ray observations (Walter et al. 1997).
+There is additional interest in $\sigma$ Ori because it is surrounded by a cluster of several hundred young stars, originally discovered in ROSAT X-ray observations (Walter et al. 1997).
 Spitzer mid-IR observations have identified more than 300 cluster members, with a disk fraction of $\approx 35\%$ in low-mass stars (Hernández et al. 2007).
 A similar disk fraction was found by Oliveira et al. (2006) from ground-based K and L'-band images.
+A recent analysis of TYCHO photometry by Mayne & Naylor (2008) gives a nominal cluster age of $\sim 3$ Myr and a distance of $389^{+34}{-24}$ pc.
 Some stars are still in the accretion phase but the estimated accretion rates are low, with typical values $\dot{M}{acc} < 10^{-8} \text{ M}{\odot} \text{ yr}^{-1}$ (Gatti et al. 2008).
+This may have some effect on X-ray emission, which is of primary interest here, in that the X-ray luminosities of accreting classical T Tauri stars appear to be slightly suppressed by a factor of $\sim 2$ relative to their non-accreting counterparts, the weak-lined T Tauri stars (Preibisch et al. 2005; Franciosini, Pallavicini, & Sanz-Forcada 2006, hereafter FPS06; Telleschi et al. 2007).

-X-ray observations of the σ Ori region have also been obtained with XMM-Newton and 174 X-ray sources were detected, 76 of which were identified with cluster members (Sanz-Forcada, Franciosini,& Pallavicini 2004; Franciosini, Pallavicini, & Sanz-Forcada 2006, hereafter FPS06).
-A 98 ksec Chandra HRC-I observation (ObsId 2560) has also been acquired, detecting more than 140 X-ray sources (Wolk et al. 2006) including faint X-ray emission from the infrared source IRS 1 located just 3."3 north of σ Ori AB (van Loon & Oliveira 2003; Caballero 2007b).
+X-ray observations of the $\sigma$ Ori region have also been obtained with XMM-Newton and 174 X-ray sources were detected, 76 of which were identified with cluster members (Sanz-Forcada, Franciosini,& Pallavicini 2004; FPS06).
+A 98 ksec Chandra HRC-I observation (ObsId 2560) has also been acquired, detecting more than 140 X-ray sources (Wolk et al. 2006) including faint X-ray emission from the infrared source IRS 1 located just 3."3 north of $\sigma$ Ori AB (van Loon & Oliveira 2003; Caballero 2007b).

-We present results of a sensitive Chandra X-ray observation of the σ Ori cluster obtained with the High Energy Transmission Grating (HETG) and the ACIS-S detector.
+We present results of a sensitive Chandra X-ray observation of the $\sigma$ Ori cluster obtained with the High Energy Transmission Grating (HETG) and the ACIS-S detector.
 This observation provides higher spatial resolution than the previous XMM-Newton observation, but over a smaller field-of-view.
 The spatial resolution acquired here is comparable to that of the Chandra HRC-I observation, but the HETG/ACIS-S combination provides spectral information whereas HRC-I does not.
 On the other hand, the HRC-I is more sensitive, covers a larger field-of-view, and gives superior image quality.
 Thus, the existing Chandra and XMM-Newton data sets are complementary.

-Our primary objective was to obtain a high-resolution X-ray spectrum of σ Ori AB to test wind shock models of X-ray emission in massive stars.
-We focus on spectral properties of σ Ori AB but also analyze zeroth order CCD images, spectra, and light curves of 41 other X-ray sources near σ Ori AB, including the magnetic helium-strong B2Vpe star σ Ori E (HD 37479) and the unusual infrared source IRS1.
+Our primary objective was to obtain a high-resolution X-ray spectrum of $\sigma$ Ori AB to test wind shock models of X-ray emission in massive stars.
+We focus on spectral properties of $\sigma$ Ori AB but also analyze zeroth order CCD images, spectra, and light curves of 41 other X-ray sources near $\sigma$ Ori AB, including the magnetic helium-strong B2Vpe star $\sigma$ Ori E (HD 37479) and the unusual infrared source IRS1.